Mantaro River

 The Mantaro River (Río Mantaro, Hatunmayu) is a long river running through the central region of Peru.
 Its Quechua name means "great river".
 The word "Mantaro" may be a word originally from the Asháninka language, who live downstream along the Ene River.
-The Mantaro, along with the Apurimac River, are the sources of the Amazon River, depending on the criteria used for definition.
+The Mantaro, along with the Apurímac River, are the sources of the Amazon River, depending on the criteria used for definition.